war/asset-loading/README.md

 	}

 ```
 We can now iterate over each cycle and start working on pulling its raw transform and time data.
 Getting time data is the same as what is described in [ModelLoader::getTimelineArray](ModelLoader.md#ModelLoader%3A%3AgetTimelineArray).
-Fetching the animated translation, rotation and scale data per bone is also excatly the same as decribed [ModelLoader::getNodeAnimationData](ModelLoader.md#ModelLoader%3A%3AgetNodeAnimationData).
-The only new code block is one which checks if a bone has a root bone (required for calculating final transform matrix pose of the child bone):
+Fetching the animated translation, rotation, and scale data per bone is also exactly the same as described [ModelLoader::getNodeAnimationData](ModelLoader.md#ModelLoader%3A%3AgetNodeAnimationData).
+The only new code block is one that checks if a bone has a root bone (required for calculating the final transform matrix pose of the child bone):
 ```cpp

   //iterate over each animation cycle/channel